 With regards to self-coexistence, the IEEE P802.22 Revision provides the coexistence beacon protocol (CBP) which is used to exchange coexistence beacons to achieve efficient self-coexistence among overlapping 802.22 cells.
 The combination of the incumbent protection and self-coexistence mechanisms forms a MAC layer that is flexible and adaptive to the environment, and can react to changes to reduce interference to others, through Dynamic Spectrum Access (DSA) which is also known as Dynamic Frequency Selection (DFS).

-CBP frame contains a common information of superframe control header and frame control header.
-If a CPE receives CBP frame transmitted by other WRAN, the CPE performs self-coexistence by spectrum etiquette or quiet period scheduling/spectrum sensing.
+The CBP frame contains common WRAN information in a superframe control header and a frame control header.
+If a CPE receives CBP frame transmitted by another WRAN, the CPE performs self-coexistence via spectrum etiquette or quiet period scheduling/spectrum sensing.

 Spectrum etiquette